rust-av/speexdsp-rs/README.md

 The bindings are generated using the headers and libraries that ought to be present in the system.

+- Make sure you have `clang` and `libclang` installed.
+- Make sure the `speexdsp` C headers and pkg-config files are installed.

 ## TODO
 - [ ] Source build speexdsp
 - [x] Simple bindings